Eligibility for Bachelor’s degree programmes

 Master of Engineering, DP in Project Management:

-Bachelor degree in engineering or business administration completed in Finland or equivalent degree completed outside Finland gives eligibility to apply.
+Bachelor or master degree in engineering or bachelor/master degree in business administration completed in Finland or equivalent degree completed outside Finland gives eligibility to apply.
 Work experience requirement is 24 months after graduation in the subsequent field.

 Work experience requirements (Master Degree Programmes only)